robertgzr/LuaSnip/DOC.md

 one may be visible at a time.
 See
 [this issue](https://github.com/L3MON4D3/LuaSnip/issues/234) for details.

-The `restoreNode` is also useful for storing user-input across updates of a `dynamicNode`.
+The `restoreNode` is especially useful for storing input across updates of a `dynamicNode`.
 Consider this:

 ```lua